dbp/rustrepl/readme.md

 ## What it's missing

 Right now the major thing is readline support.
-Then doing this properly, and finally, tab completion, etc.
+Then doing this properly (see, Future), and finally, tab completion, etc.

+## Future

+Ideally this can be rewritten to use LLVM's ExecutionEngine (interpreter / JIT).
+I tried that first, but don't know enough about the compiler to not end up in LLVM segfaults.
+So I instead just took the interface that I had sketched out for a proper interpreter, and hacked it together.
+And it works surprisingly well!

-## Support
+## Platform support
 Right now it is *nix only, just because of finding a temporary directory.
 I'm in the process of adding a os::tmpdir() function to the core lib, so once that lands, I can redo this to be cross platform.